Price: £95 PLUS VAT

-This conference focuses on the next steps for science and innovation policy in Wales - including international partnerships, attracting and developing talent, funding, and innovation’s role in regional economic strategy.
+This conference focuses on the next steps for science and innovation policy in Wales, looking at:

 - Priorities for developing the talent pipeline for science and technology in Wales;

 - Attracting and developing the skills and workforce to meet the needs of Welsh science;

 - The future for Wales in international science partnerships post-Brexit;

 - The HEFCW vision for research - and what is required to make it a reality;

 - Funding Welsh science and innovation - increasing the share of UK-level funds, attracting private inward investment, and encouraging greater R&D spend by businesses in Wales;

 - Wales and emerging technologies - supporting knowledge exchange and commercialisation; and

 - How can R&D drive growth in the Welsh economy - supporting the green economy, coordinating industrial strategy, improving university-business collaboration, and priorities for IP management.

 - It takes place at a crucial time with a number of Wales and UK-wide policy developments taking place - including: